ooojustin/ilgen-convert/README.md

 Convert .NET assembly code to dynamically invoked methods.

+This project was the first to attempt this approach to binary obfuscation of a managed language: [video demonstration](https://f002.backblazeb2.com/file/justinooo-upload/06-2024/ilgen-demo.mp4)

-This project was open sourced in January 2021 and is not actively being developed.
+It was open sourced in January 2021 for further community research and is not actively being developed.

 ## notes